JuanbaCGC/SSOOIIGLE-Part-1/README.md

 # SSOOIIGLE-Part-1
-Work for the subject of Operating Systems II.
+Practice for the subject of Operating Systems II.

 The objective of this practice is to create a word finder.
 The method to follow is to create as many threads as the user enters and each thread will search a part of the text.
 At the end, the program has to show the results of the coincidences.